LIT-Protocol/lit-flags/README.md

 - Modifying an existing feature flag to be enabled or disabled in the desired environments.
 - Deleting an existing feature flag.

-Running the `lit-flag` tool requires a `features/` directory along the current path, the closest of which will be used by the binary.
+Running the `@lit-protocol/flags` tool requires a `features/` directory along the current path, the closest of which will be used by the binary.

-## NOTE: `lit-flag` is responsible for both generating and modifying files in this directory, so it is crucial

-that no changes are made to this directory's contents outside the `lit-flag` binary once configured.
+## NOTE: `lit-flag` is responsible for both generating and modifying files in this directory, so it is crucial that no changes are made to this directory's contents outside the `@lit-protocol/flags` tool once configured.

 # Using Feature Flags